Motherhood and Moms Lifestyle – Live like a Mom | LifeAsMama

 Here are a few tips from some of our past Life As Mama articles:

-1. Create a calming corner in your home for children to self-regulate their emotions and find their peace.
+Create a Calming Corner for Children to Self-Regulate Emotionscalming corner in your home for children to self-regulate their emotions and find their peace.

 2. Stop all the “doing,” and remember to be a mother who is present with her children.